 Quickstart¶

-This guide walks you through your first motion planning task.
+This guide walks you through your first motion planning task using the high-level tesseract_robotics.planning API.

 Load a Robot¶